ZhuoranLu/ZhuoranLu.github.io/_pages/about.md

 ## Research Interests

-My research lies in the intersection of human-computer interaction and machine learning, focusing on human-AI interaction and human-centered AI.
+My research interests are in the intersection of HCI and AI, mainly focusing on human-AI interaction and human-centered AI.

+Specifically, my research aims to empower humans to engage more effectively and appropriately with AI, with a focus on the paradigm of **human-AI decision-making**.
+I understand human-AI interaction and design human-centered AI based on two perspectives:
+- Human decision makers' cognitive process of engaging with AI, which potentially has a bias.
+- Social influence from other information sources in addition to AI.

-I am also broadly interested in computational social science, crowdsourcing, and behavioral science.
+I am also broadly interested in applied machine learning, computational social science, crowdsourcing, and behavioral science.

 **I am on the job market this year (2024-25).
 Please feel free to contact me regarding any relevant opportunities!**